fedspendingtransparency/usaspending-api/usaspending_api/data/idv_download_readme.txt

 File: Data_Dictionary_Crosswalk.xlsx

-This file contains the data dictionary covering all elements available for download from USASpending.gov.
+This file contains the data dictionary covering all elements available for download from USAspending.gov.
 You can find an online and up-to-date version of the data dictionary here: https://www.usaspending.gov/#/download_center/data_dictionary